FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 4. Use in Flavors

-Ethyl hexanoate is widely used in flavor formulations, particularly in fruit flavors such as apple, banana, and pineapple.
-It serves as an impact note, providing a strong fruity character.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations used in more robust flavor profiles.
-It is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+Ethyl hexanoate is widely used in flavor formulations, particularly in fruit-flavored products such as beverages, candies, and desserts.
+It functions as an impact note, providing a strong fruity character that enhances the overall flavor profile.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with variations depending on the desired intensity and product type.
+It is generally stable under typical processing conditions, though it may degrade at high temperatures or extreme pH levels.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature